Husried/HusriedToken/README.md

 # HusriedToken
-Husried Token metadata and values
+Husried Token metadata and logo all on Github